The Birth And Death Of Privacy: 3,000 Years of History Told Through 46 Images

 “I am under no moral or other Obligation…to publish to the World how much my Expences or my Incomes amount to yearly.”

-Despite some high-profile opposition, the first American Census was posted publicly, for logistics reasons, more than anything else.
+Despite changing public opinion on privacy, the first American Census was posted publicly, for logistics reasons, more than anything else.
 Transparency was the best way to ensure every citizen could inspect it for accuracy.

 Privacy-conscious citizen did find more traction with what would become perhaps America’s first privacy law, the 1710 Post Office Act, which banned sorting through the mail by postal employees.